ruslanSKIF/To_do/README.md

 # To_do
 Todo list application
-Simple application that create lists, you can change and add new lists.
+Simple application that create lists, you can change and add new lists. Нou can also mark the list as done.